roycmeghna/Audio-Manipulation/README.md

 Echo.m - This is the code for echo addition.
 This can be used for convolution of 2 different audios as well.
 The output is a wav file consisting of the echo addition.<br>
 NoiseRemoval.m - This is the code for noise removal.<br>

-The processed audio files are present in the folder Processed Output.
+The processed audio files are present in the folder ProcessedAudio.

 This code supports any audio in wav format.